Creatif/creatif-ui-sdk/docs/working-with-configuration.md

 ![Configuration runtime error](_images/configuration_runtime_error.png 'Configuration runtime error')

 After you resolve all errors, the error modal should disappear.

+> VERY IMPORTANT
+>
+> Once chosen and created, project name **cannot** be changed.
+Project is created
+> after first login.
+For now, Creatif does not support multiple projects.